Courtesy is king!

 - Season 1 (54 × 11′) has been broadcast in Germany since March 2020 on Nickelodeon in double episodes

 - Season 2 (54 × 11′) has been broadcast in Germany since September 2021 on Nickelodeon in double episodes

-- Season 3 is currently in development and will be broadcast beginning in spring 2023
+- Season 3 will be broadcast beginning in spring 2023

 - The motion picture “Paddington” premiered in German cinemas on December 14, 2014, drawing almost 2 million moviegoers in its first run.
 The screen adaptation is based on the book series by Michael Bond and combines CGI animation with live-action film.